 The curvy road to Albula Pass is an absolute must

-Passo dell'Albula is a high mountain pass at an elevation of 2.306m (7,565ft) above the sea level, located in the canton of Graubünden, Switzerland.
+Passo dell'Albula is a high mountain pass at an elevation of 2,306m (7,565ft) above sea level, located in the canton of Graubünden, in Switzerland.
 The pass is open from June to October.

 How long is Albula Pass?

-The road to the summit, also known as Pass d'Alvra, Pass da l'Alvra and Albulapass, is totally paved.
-It’s 39.3 km (24.41 miles) long, running west-east from Albula/Alvra to La Punt Chamues-ch.
-It’s one of the three paved road passes connecting the Engadin with the northern Grisons, the two other being the Julier Pass and the Fluela Pass.
+The road to the summit, also known as Pass d'Alvra, Pass da l'Alvra, and Albulapass, is totally paved.
+It’s 39.3 km (24.41 miles) long, running west-east from Albula/Alvra to La Punt Chamues-ch (formerly known as Ponte-Campovasto).

 Is Albula Pass challenging?

-The road to the summit is very steep, hitting a 15% of maximum gradient through some of the ramps.
-This is a very varied pass road, with trees, rocks, hairpins and sweepers.
-This pass has currently very little traffic, because cars and trucks prefer Julier Pass, which is normally kept open even during the winter.
-It has some very narrow passages which means that even today it is best to take your time and enjoy the ride.
+The road to the summit is very steep, hitting a 15% maximum gradient through some of the ramps.
+This is a very varied pass road, with trees, rocks, hairpins, and sweepers.
+This pass currently has very little traffic because cars and trucks prefer Julier Pass, which is normally kept open even during the winter.
+It has some very narrow passages, which means that even today it is best to take your time and enjoy the ride.
 Sometimes the wind blows very hard from the top, so beware.

 Is Albula Pass open?